mattwach/pico_sharpmem_display/README.md

 EPaper Advantages

-  * Zero power needed to display a static image (around 80 uA for the Sharp)
+  * Zero power needed to display a static image (vs around 80 uA for the Sharp)
   * Available in more sizes
   * Color versions are available
   * Potentially cheaper